Category: Fall (autumn leaves)

 Tofukuji Temple is the head temple of the Tofukuji School of the Rinzai Sect of Zen Buddhism, and was completed in 1255.
 The Sanmon Gate is a National Treasure, and there are many other important cultural properties including the Zendo Hall.
 Tofukuji official WEB site The Sanmon Gate is the oldest and largest of the…

 Sekihoji Temple is a temple of the Őbaku school of Zen Buddhism.
 The temple has distinctive Chinese-style gates, which is a characteristic of Obaku School.
-It is the place where Ito Jakuchu built a hamplet and spent the last years of his life.
-You can find his cemetery in the temple ground (there is his…
+Obaku School was introduced to Japan from China during the Edo period.
+Therefore, the Chinese influence is still present in the exterior of the buildings.
+Sekihoji Temple and Ito Jakuchu…

 Kyutei Omuro (旧邸御室)